The Garden Fountain That Completely Transformed a Shady Front Yard Space

 The front garden looked beautiful and didn’t require much effort to keep it that way.
 I added compost twice a year, mulched in the fall, and generally just worked to improve the soil nutrition.
 A shady garden with mature plants doesn’t need much maintenance throughout the year.

 As my home is right in the city, the front yard garden’s purpose is to create a buffer between the busy sidewalk and the front entrance.
-It’s a beautiful space that adds curb appeal yet without needing much maintenance, I spent so little time there that I rarely thought twice about it when planning new garden projects.
+It’s a beautiful space that adds curb appeal, yet without needing much maintenance, I spent so little time there that I rarely thought twice about it when planning new garden projects.

 Out of Sight, Top of Mind

 Then it hit me: why do I not USE this space that I love so much?
-The one thing that the space lacked was a place enjoy the garden.
-I had often talked about adding a front porch to sit and sip coffee, enjoying the front yard plants, and chatting with the neighbors as they walked their dogs and kids.
+The one thing that the space lacked was a place to enjoy the garden.
+I had often talked about adding a front porch to sit and sip coffee, enjoying the front yard plants and chatting with the neighbors as they walked their dogs and kids.
 Looking at the garden in a new light helped me see what the space could become.

 The Fountain that Changed the Space

 Last year we placed a bench in the front garden but nobody ever sat on it.
 It just wasn’t welcoming enough.
-I figured that there isn’t anything more welcoming than bubbling water in front of a bench so that is where the garden would go.
+I figured that there isn’t anything more welcoming than bubbling water in front of a bench so that is where the fountain would go.
 Forget the front porch!
 We could create a welcoming space, nestled under the trees, where you could sit and sip coffee and watch the bees flit around the splashing water.
 I set out to find the perfect water feature and thought the columnar basalt garden fountain would fit the space as well as blend with the colors of the Japanese maple and Heucheras.

 The most unexpected delight in installing the fountain is how it lights up at night.
 I strongly recommend adding landscape lighting to a water feature so you can enjoy the space after the sun starts to set.
 The lights are angled to shine on the fountain as well as the dogwood and maple trees, creating a canopy of light above the garden.
 It lights the pathway to the front steps and is welcoming to come home to after a late night out.